 The ARLP is a 15-month leadership program immersing rural, regional and remote leaders in a series of unique experiences to develop their leadership capabilities.
 It also gives participants valuable opportunities to nurture, challenge and build upon their leadership skills with people from diverse communities and industries.

-In April 2021, Ms Anderson’s cohort will travel to Canberra and then to the Kimberley, NT in June and an overseas destination in November, all environments which test the leadership skills and resilience of each participant*
+In April 2021, Ms Anderson’s cohort travelled to Canberra and will travel to the Kimberley, NT in June and an overseas destination in November, all environments which test the leadership skills and resilience of each participant*

 Wearing many hats off-farm